Hammer Of Thor – Great Loss Of Treasure That Protected Aesir Gods And Asgard

 Wrapped in the finest bridal clothes and Freya’s most precious jewelry, Thor made his journey to Jotunheim accompanied by Loki disguised as the bride's handmaid.

-Both Thor and Loki were welcomed in the abode of Thrym, who was very pleased to see Freya.
+Both Thor and Loki were welcomed in Thrym's abode, who was very pleased to see Freya.
 He ordered a great feast to be prepared.
-Thrym noticed that “his Freya” (Thor) had an unbelievable appetite and ate a whole ox, eight salmon, and other delicacies along with three drinking horns of mead.
+Thrym noticed that “his Freya” (Thor) had an unbelievable appetite and ate a whole ox, eight salmon, and other delicacies, along with three drinking horns of mead.

 Thrym was surprised but Loki, a clever trickster god, explained that this appetite was caused by the bride’s longings for the wedding in Jotunheim.